axrs/dart_chassis_forge/README.md

    1. <https://dart.dev/get-dart>
 1. Create (or update) the `pubspec.yaml` file and add `dart_chassis_forge` under `dev_dependencies`
 1. Create some commands in a desired location.
 For example `./tools` or `./bin`

-   > Note: Dart used `bin` for distributing tools within packages.
+   > Note: Dart uses `bin` for distributing tools within packages.

    1. The [example](example/) directory contains a few commands used for this project including:
       1. [Analyze](example/analyze\_command.dart)
       1. [Doc](example/doc\_command.dart)